Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 [An `interfaceInteractions` custom type](../resources/payment-interface-interaction-types.json) should be ensured on the Notification module start

 #### for the Node.js:
-The application supports all versions of Node.js starting the LTS version 8.
+Node.js version LTS 8 or higher is supported.

-## Environment variables to configure the module:
+## Environment variables to configure the notification module:
 Name | Content | Required | Default value
 ------------ | ------------- | ------------- | -------------
 CTP_PROJECT_KEY | commercetools project key (you can get in the commercetools Merchant Center) | **YES** |